Jason Varitek: 2005–2011

 In 2007, Varitek and the Red Sox returned to the World Series, winning for the second time in four years.
 During the season, Varitek recorded his 1,000th career hit.
-On May 19, 2008, he caught Jon Lester's no-hitter, giving him a Major League record of having caught four separate no-hitters in his career.
+On May 19, 2008, he caught Jon Lester's no-hitter, giving him a Major League record of having caught four no-hitters in a career.

 In honor of being captain, Varitek released Captain Cabernet, a charity wine with proceeds benefiting Pitching In For Kids and Children's Hospital Boston.

 At the end of the 2008 season, Varitek opted for free agency.

-Reports in the Boston Globe suggested that his agent, Scott Boras, was using New York Yankee catcher Jorge Posada's four-year, $52.4 million deal as a benchmark for negotiations.
-On February 6, 2009, Varitek signed a new one-year deal with the Red Sox worth $5 million with a $5 million club option, or a $3 million player option, for 2010.
+Reports in the Boston Globe suggested that his agent Scott Boras was using New York Yankee catcher Jorge Posada's four-year, $52.4 million deal as a benchmark for negotiations.
+On February 6, 2009, Varitek signed a new one-year deal with the Red Sox worth $5 million with a $5 million club option or $3 million player option for 2010.

 During the 2009 season, Varitek's numbers were similar to his dismal 2008 season, with slightly more home runs (14), doubles (24) and runs batted in (51), and a higher slugging percentage (.390) despite a lower batting average (.209) and fewer at bats (425).
 He eventually became the backup catcher when the Red Sox acquired All-Star Victor Martinez on the July 31 trade deadline.

 On December 2, 2010, Sports Illustrated reported that Varitek signed a one-year, $2 million deal to stay with the Red Sox for the 2011 season.
 The deal was finalized on December 10.
 With the addition of Jarrod Saltalamacchia, Varitek usually came off the bench during the 2011 season, playing in 68 games, hitting .221 with 11 home runs, 36 RBI, with a .300 on-base percentage.

-After the 2011 season, Varitek became a free agent once again, and was offered a minor league contract, with an invitation to spring training, by the Red Sox.
+After the 2011 season, Varitek became a free agent again, and was offered a minor league contract with an invitation to spring training by the Red Sox.
 On March 1, 2012, at Jet Blue Park in Fort Myers, Florida, Varitek officially announced his retirement.

 Ryan Lavarnway, fellow catcher and teammate of Varitek in 2011, listed the Boston veteran as his favorite player growing up.
 "Varitek has set the gold standard for the position, catching four no-hitters and winning two World Series.
 He’s a true professional in handling a pitching staff and is something I’d like to become as my career progresses."